ArvidStrauss/xhrHTTPRequestPrototypeOverwrite/README.md

 ## Customizing

+Customizing is separated in two different categories: tracking related and non tracking related.

+### Tracking Related

+Tracking related customizations are done in ```overrides.js``` because that is what we are doing here.
+You can override existing variables and functions used by our tracking script, or you can add additional functionality.
+**Please be aware of the [important rules](#important-rules)!**

+Common use-case examples:

+1. rename wordings in tracked data: translate to german instead of english coyo-internal identifiers
+2. override coyoTrackingUtils.translateText method to allow a different characterset
+3. override coyoTRackingUtils.pageIdToString to completely change the behavior how a pageID / actionurl is built

+### Non Tracking Related

+This means all customizations to Coyo itself by just throwing JS onto the page.
+If you have to add/change UI functionality just put your code into each projects ```custom_code.js``` file.
+This code is attached at the end of the trackingcode js and zipped into the delivery.

-### Important Rules
+### **Important Rules**

-1. Think before adding customizing!
-Is the change something customer specific (add to project folder) or nice to have for all (add to common)?
+1. **Think before adding customizing!
+Is the change something customer specific (add to project folder) or nice to have for all (add to common)?**
-2. If you add mandatory functionality to common, make sure you do not break other projects! (e.g. add new stuff requiring a config inside each project...)
+2. **If you add mandatory functionality to common, make sure you do not break other projects! (e.g. add new stuff requiring a config inside each project...)**